Aptivi-Stable-Docs/terminaux-manual-3.x/usage/console-tools/console-screen.md

 * `EditBufferedPart()`
 * `RemoveBufferedPart()`

-You are required to provide a name for the specific screen part.
+You are required to provide a name or a GUID for the specific screen part.
 This is to easily identify different screen parts, because if you're just looking for final buffer results, you might not be able to tell which part was for which.

 You can use either the buffered part index number or the part name when using any of the following querying functions (in addition to the last two functions):